GoogleCloudPlatform/emblem/docs/decisions/2022-06-cd-pipeline-project-reuse.md

 ### Expected Consequences

+#### Flakiness
 This may cause a higher degree of CI pipeline flakiness, in both directions.
 * **False passes** may occur if tests depend on GCP resources within a project that are undeclared in Terraform.
 * **False failures** may occur if the project's previous state breaks our tools'/Terraform's attempts at automated state management.

+#### Nightly builds only
+In our experience as a team, we've found that managing pools of long-lived GCP projects can be complicated.

+Without pooling or ephemeral project creation, there's no way to parallelize multiple `presubmit` builds.

+Thus, we decided to avoid `presubmit` builds for Delivery testing and use `nightly` builds instead.

+### Revision Criteria

+At the time of writing, the main reason to revise this decision would be if we decide that **Delivery tests should be ran as `presubmit`s**.

 ## Links